asanzribas/Customer-Segmentation-and-Churn-Prediction/README.md

 In short, maximising recall is important for capturing as many true churners as possible but a balance between precision and recall needs to be considered to ensure a well-rounded and effective churn prediction model.

-2) Financial Evaluation
+2) Business Impact Assessment (BIA)

+Business Impact Assessment is crucial to ensure that machine learning models are aligned with the overarching goals and objectives of the organisation.
+It provides tools for Cost-Benefit Analysis, resource optimisation, risk mitigation and strategic decision-making.

-This project includes an evaluation framework that decision-makers can use to test different marketing strategies and retention campaigns.
-This evaluation framework allows to use a wide range of scenarios and assumptions.
+This project includes a BIA framework that decision-makers can use to test different marketing strategies and retention campaigns.
+This BIA framework allows to use a wide range of scenarios and assumptions, simulating real-world conditions given it uses testing data that represents unseen and independent samples that the model has not encountered during training.

-  Let's have a look at this evaluation framework with an example that considers the following retention strategies for customers likely to churn according to our models:
+  Let's have a look at this BIA framework with an example that considers the following retention strategies for customers likely to churn according to our models:

-  - Long-term Enthusiasts: Offer loyalty rewards
+  - Long-term Enthusiasts: Personalised offers for extended contracts
   - Value-Oriented Traditionalists: Offer promotions for extended contracts
-  - Dynamic Explorers: Personalized offers
+  - Dynamic Explorers: Offer additional services for extended contracts

   For simplicity, we will  assume the following: